 Developed by Casey Donnellan and published by tinyBuild, Kill It With Fire is a first-person comedy action game released on PC in August 2020.
 In Kill It With Fire you take the role of an exterminator tasked with dealing with a major spider invasion.
-Along the way you’ll cause huge amounts of collateral damage and unlock a wide variety of weapons to knock the eight-legged freaks into next week across the game’s eight levels and challenging Arachno-Gauntlets.
+Along the way, you’ll cause huge amounts of collateral damage and unlock a wide variety of weapons to knock the eight-legged freaks into next week across the game’s eight levels and challenging Arachno-Gauntlets.

 STORY – KILL, BURN, REPEAT

 Kill It With Fire does not have much of a story to it; there is little to give much context for the game’s events beyond just “There is an infestation.
 Deal with it”.
-That is not to say the game is lacking in any narrative at all however; it is told subtly in background details which hint to a larger conspiracy at play.
+That is not to say the game is lacking in any narrative at all however; it is told subtly in background details that hint to a larger conspiracy at play.
 These details, whilst sparely placed, do give the game a creepy edge; hidden files, mysterious logos, a strange mist floating around and conspicuously empty streets, it’s often rather unnerving.
 This is providing you keep an eye out for said details.

 The game is a comedy at heart, however; the game’s scarier elements feel more like they are there for flavour rather than to outright scare the player.
 The humour never feels like it is trying too hard to be funny and it never undercuts the mood.
 It never gets too self-referential nor too memey beyond the title itself.
 Granted this is a game where you can use high explosives to kill spiders, so how funny you find it is a matter of taste.